shunyavkash-itisha-naliyadra/logsnap/readme.md

-# logsnap
+# log-snap

-`logsnap` is a customizable logging middleware for Node.js applications, particularly designed to log incoming HTTP requests and their responses in an easy-to-read format.
+`log-snap` is a customizable logging middleware for Node.js applications, particularly designed to log incoming HTTP requests and their responses in an easy-to-read format.
 It supports logging to both the console and a file, and offers flexibility to choose which details to log, such as HTTP method, status code, request duration, client IP address, and user-agent.

 ## Features

 - **Customizable Logging**: Log incoming requests, response status codes, duration, HTTP methods, paths, IP addresses, and user-agents.
 - **Color-Coded Console Output**: Colorful output for better readability in the terminal.
 - **Log to File**: Optionally log the details to a file (`logs.txt` by default).